Zuppa Inglese Recipe (Best Italian Trifle Recipe)

 Zuppa Inglese (Italian Trifle)

-This recipe is one of the most traditional Italian desserts throught the country.
-Easy to make and absolutely delicious!
+This recipe is one of the most traditional Italian desserts throughout the country.
+Easy to make and absolutely delicious, Italian Zuppa Inglese is sure to be a crowd-pleaser.

 Print Pin Rate Save Recipe